Overdraft fees can easily send you into a spiral that can be difficult to stop. It can cost you hundreds of dollars every year.

 First, it is important to understand the costs of overdraft fees.
 Many banks charge around $35.00 for each item that puts you into the overdraft (or more).

 This is one of the ways that banks make money off their customers and why online banking is becoming more popular (many remove fees or offer some protection).

-In addition to the charge per transaction, you will likely face interest charges on your negative balance, as well as a fee for each day that you are overdrawn.
+In addition to the charge per transaction, you will likely face interest charges on your negative balance or when you have “insufficient funds,” as well as a fee for each day that you are overdrawn.